 Color and Mood

-Colors have long been said to affect people's moods and can have a significant effect on developing children.
+Doctors understand that color affects emotions, and can have a significant effect on developing children.
 Warmer colors like orange and yellow bring happiness and comfort.
 Red has been known to increase the heart rate and therefore increase alertness and the appetite, while cooler colors like blue and green tend to have a calming effect.
 Teachers and parents may consider the ways in which color affects children's moods when they design their classrooms or bedrooms.

 Color and Associations